DavidHuie/jiffy/README.md

 In-process pub/sub in Go.
 Use this package to add one-to-many messaging to your Go program.

+## Features

+* Subscriptions and cached messages have TTLs.
+* Topics without subscribers are cleaned automatically.

 ## Getting the package

 ```shell